 Retail Liquor Licenses

 Please consult the Liquor Enforcement Division Fee Schedule to determine what fees will be due to the Town and the Colorado Department of Revenue.
-Fingerprinting is required in order to obtain a liquor license; please consult our Fingerprinting Procedures document to learn about your options for getting this done.
+Fingerprinting is required in order to obtain a liquor license.
+Please read the Fingerprinting Procedures for Liquor and Marijuana Licenses (PDF) document for more information.
 Any additional questions should be directed to the Town Clerk at 719-581-1017.

 Special Event Liquor Licenses